Pros and Cons of C-sec and Normal Delivery

 lifelong immunity

-• Babies born normally have shown to regulate the body temp on their own and breastfed sooner.
+• Babies born normally have been shown to regulate their body temperature on their own and breastfed sooner.

-• Unlike surgery, after normal delivery, the baby can be given to the mother immediately post-birth for the skin to skin contact which has ample of advantages.
+• Unlike surgery, after normal delivery, the baby can be given to the mother immediately post-birth for skin to skin contact, which has ample advantages.

-• Breastfeeding can be initiated within half an hour of birth unlike in C-sec.
+• Breastfeeding can be initiated within half an hour of birth, unlike in a C-section.

-• New mom can resume regular routine within 7-10 days
+• New mom can resume routine within 7-10 days

-• New mom can start with regular postnatal exercises within 2-3 weeks post-birth, whereas Cesarean stitches can take up to 6-8 weeks for complete healing.
+• A new mom can start with regular postnatal exercises within 2-3 weeks post-birth, whereas Cesarean stitches can take up to 6-8 weeks for complete healing.

 Cons: